Internal Medicine Los Angeles Medical Center - Research Track

 Commitment and Protected Time

-One month-block during intern year will be dedicated to the research curriculum, during which participants will meet mentors, KPSC leadership, biostatisticians, and clinician-researchers to develop an original research project.
+Two two-week blocks during intern year will be dedicated to the research curriculum, during which participants will meet mentors, KPSC leadership, biostatisticians, and clinician-researchers to develop an original research project.

 Participants will have 2 weeks as protected research time to dedicate to their work during both their second and third years.
 In addition, monthly half-day protected time is secured for research meetings throughout the entire 3-year residency.
 There is a longitudinal curriculum consisting of writing and presentation workshops, research roundtables, and dedicated journal clubs.
 Participants will share their experience and expertise with other categorical residents.
 Participants will also be expected to be academic leaders in the residency and head journal clubs and assist with department quality and performance improvement projects